qvik/go-cloudlogging/README.md

 [![GoDoc](https://godoc.org/github.com/qvik/go-cloudlogging?status.svg)](https://godoc.org/github.com/qvik/go-cloudlogging)

 This module provides a log wrapper that is intended to handle logging in cloud-based backend environment.
 It can be configured to use a local logger or a over-the-network cloud logging library.
 Currently the only supported cloud logger is Stackdriver.
 For local logging purposes, the very efficient Zap logging library is used.
+It can also be used in AWS environments to produce queryable JSON formatted logs to be inspected in CloudWatch.

 The library is intended to be used with Go 1.10+ with module support but does not require that.